Best Fitbit Comparison

 The Alta is very appealing for users that would like a small form tracker that is not imposing but still packs enough features to remain useful and helpful to track your activity and help you achieve your fitness goals.
 If size is not a problem and you prefer having unlimited possibilities with your tracker, the Versa and Ionic are the perfect match.
 They have a large display and a long list of features that will make staying fit and your general life much easier.

-For users that would like to pay extra attention on how their heart is reacting to the pressure of fitness activities, the Charge 2 and the Alta HR are the best suited for the job and are fitted with PurePulse Technology for accurate heart rate monitoring data.
+For users that would like to pay extra attention on how their heart is reacting to the pressure of fitness activities, the Charge 2, the Charge 3, and the Alta HR are the best suited for the job and are fitted with PurePulse Technology for accurate heart rate monitoring data.

 With the information you have obtained from this guide, picking the right Fitbit tracker should not feel confusing anymore.
 Whether you are the occasional evening walker, the every morning jogger or the fitness buff that takes part in different activities like running and swimming, you should now be able to pick a tracker that matches your needs.